InstallerLegacy/virtualhub.eu.org/docs/1970s/1974/unix-v5/simh/index.md

 ![!
 Unix-v5 list of files in root](./unix-v5-SIMH-5.webp)

 That's it!
 We used !
 Unix-v5.
 We can create a shell script to make it easy to launch the VM.

+### Linux

 Create a file called `unix-v5.sh` with the following content:

 ```bash
 #!/bin/bash